eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 - **Result:** The model demonstrated that an attacker can inject arbitrary (VF', nonce') pairs, breaking the Freshness property (`event(AttesterUsesNonce(n)) ==> event(VerifierGeneratesNonce(n))` was **False**).

-- **Interpretation:** While the preliminary formal model identifies a freshness violation, the protocol's cryptographic design ensures this only enables denial of service, not authentication bypass:
+- **Interpretation:** While the preliminary formal model identifies a freshness violation, the protocol's cryptographic design suggests this only enables denial of service, not authentication bypass:

 - The attacker can cause the Attester to derive keys from (`BF`, `VF'`)
 - However, the protocol's cryptographic design ensures this only enables denial of service, not authentication bypass: